alaselababatunde/Portfolio/AI_Agents/README.md

 # 🤖 AI Agents by Alasela Babatunde

-This folder contains all AI agents developed by **Alasela Babatunde**, a young aspiring AI Engineer and founder of **Alash Studios**.
+This folder contains all AI agents developed by **Alasela Babatunde**, a young **AI Engineer** and founder of **Alash Studios**.
 These agents range from basic prototypes to advanced, emotionally intelligent systems aimed at practical, real-world use cases.

 ---